-The proposed program would involve altered drainage patterns compared with the existing sites.
+The proposed program would involve altered drainage patterns compared with the existing sites in order to improve drainage to support tidal wetlands on the Project Site.
 This would include levees around the Central Area, which would reduce the stormwater retention volume available for surrounding areas.
 As discussed above for Impact HYD-1, stormwater drainage control requirements would require operational BMPs in accordance with the reissued MS4 Permit, TMDLs, and the WMPs, including bioswales along the edge of the Central Area.
 Through the retention and infiltration of stormwater runoff, the bioswales would accommodate the stormwater from Shopkeeper Road and 2nd Street and would result in a less-than-significant impact.